 - Dominion Organ and Piano Company Collection – made by Local craftsmen.

 - Agricultural and farming equipment (ranging from 1800s – present)

 - Boy’s Training School / Camp 30 Collection

-The Bowmanville Museum contains 3300 square feet of public space staged to depict a late Victorian (1900-1930s) wealthy merchants home.
+Waverley Place contains 3300 square feet of public space staged to depict an Edwardian period (1900-1930s) home.
 It is set up in period fashion and shows the lifestyle of a wealthy merchant family.
 We have various artifacts on display throughout the house’s nine rooms including: portraits, china, silverware, furniture, quilts, bedding, clothing, toys, books, fireplace fittings, area carpets/rugs, appliances, etc. Many of the items were made in Clarington or have a strong historical connection to the area.

 - Jury Dominion upright concert Grand Piano, c.
 1901

-The Clarke Museum houses a number of artifacts that help to tell the story of Kirby’s history.
-On the Clarke Museum grounds, there are 3 buildings which include:
+The Clarke Schoolhouse houses a number of artifacts that help to tell the story of early schools in Ontario.
+On the Clarke Schoolhouse grounds, there are 3 buildings which include:

 - an 1878 one-room schoolhouse, approx. 1200 square feet